oclipa/csharp-cheat-sheet/README.md

    * Memory is contiguous, so may improve memory access patterns and CPU caching.

    * Cons:
-      * Cannot usually have multiple oects reference the same struct; each requires its own copy of the struct.
+      * Cannot usually have multiple objects reference the same struct; each requires its own copy of the struct.
       * Large structs can be slow to copy, which can impact performance.
-      * Boxing a struct (i.e. converting it in an oect) can impact performance
+      * Boxing a struct (i.e. converting it in an objects) can impact performance

 ### Classes: